 8.6.
-Duty Teams, Referees and Score Bench
+Duty Teams, Referees and Score Table

 - 8.6.1.
-In junior games: - (a) Duty responsibilities for each game are shared by the teams playing. - (b) Each team involved in the game shall provide at least one competent score bench official. - (c) Should disagreement arise over allocated duties then the following rule shall apply: - i.
-The score bench official from Team A shall manage the game clock and scoreboard; - ii.
-The score bench official from Team B shall keep track of the scores. - iii.
-In Junior Premier League games, where applicable, Team A shall provide an additional score bench official to operate the shot clock. - 8.6.2.
+In junior games: - (a) Duty responsibilities for each game are shared by the teams playing. - (b) Each team involved in the game shall provide at least one competent score table official that shall remain impartial throughout the game. - (c) Should disagreement arise over allocated duties then the following rule shall apply: - The score table official from Team A shall manage the game clock and scoreboard; - ii.
+The score table official from Team B shall keep track of the scores. - iii.
+In Junior Premier League/Junior Open games, where applicable, Team A shall provide an additional score table official to operate the shot clock. - 8.6.2.
 A team that does not adequately perform its duty responsibilities may be fined by BACT and/or have competition points deducted at BACT's discretion as per Schedule 1. - 8.6.3.
 A team that is penalized by BACT pursuant to 8.6.2 more than 2 times in a competition may, at BACT's discretion, be excluded from the competition. - 8.6.4.
-Only coaches of the teams playing the game shall approach the score bench during the game, and must do so respectfully. - (a) A coach shall initially raise the concern with the score bench, during an appropriate break in the game.
-The coach may need to request a time-out or substitution to do so; - (b) If the issue is not resolved to the coach's satisfaction, they shall request the referees, during an appropriate break in the game, to address the issue; - (c) The referee shall, if necessary, refer the matter to the Court Supervisor or Referee Coach.
-The referee's decision shall be final.
+Only coaches of the teams playing the game shall approach the score table during the game, and must do so respectfully. - (a) A coach shall initially raise the concern with the score table, during an appropriate break in the game.
+The coach may need to request a time-out or substitution to do so; - (b) If the issue is not resolved to the coach's satisfaction, they shall request the referees, during an appropriate break in the game, to address the issue;